-- If in taking the first step a taxpayer who has made a tax appeal fails to enter into the written agreement with HMRC, HMRC can proceed as if no corrective action had been taken. - E3.17.6.6Once a taxpayer who has made a tax appeal takes all necessary action to enter into a written agreement with HMRC for the purpose of giving up the tax advantage and the only matter outstanding is the determination of the additional amount of tax payable, the agreement is treated as entered into even though the final determination of the tax may be agreed outside the 30 day period.
-However if the taxpayer fails to enter into the agreement, they will remain in the pool and HMRC will proceed as if no corrective action had been taken. - E3.17.6.7No appeal can be brought against an amendment made by a closure notice under any of the following provisions to the extent that the amendment takes into account an amendment made by the taxpayer to counteract the tax advantage specified in the notice (the action taken under step one): - Paragraph 35(1)(b) of Schedule 33 FA 2013 - Section 31(1)(b) or (c) of TMA 1970 - Paragraph 9 of Schedule 1A to TMA 1970 - Paragraph 34(3) of Schedule 18 to FA 1998 - Paragraph 35(1)(b) of Schedule 10 to FA 2003 - E3.18 Corrective action by the lead taxpayer - E3.18.1Where the lead taxpayer takes the relevant corrective action within 75 days of the date that they were given a notice of proposed counteraction under paragraph 3 of Schedule 43, the lead arrangements will not be referred to the GAAR Advisory Panel and are treated as having ceased to be in the pool. - Where this happens HMRC will either identify a new lead case from the pool or commence action to make a generic referral to the GAAR Advisory Panel (see para E3.23). - E3.19 Pooled and bound arrangements opinion notices - E3.19.1Where a taxpayer has received a pooling notice and the designated HMRC officer has subsequently been given an opinion notice under paragraph 11(2) of Schedule 43 in relation to 'the referred arrangements', the officer must give that taxpayer a 'pooled arrangements opinion notice'. - E3.19.2'The referred arrangements' are either the original lead arrangements or another set of arrangements from the pool which has been referred to the GAAR Advisory Panel as the lead case. - E3.19.3A taxpayer may only be given one pooled arrangements opinion notice in respect of any one set of tax arrangements. - E3.19.4 A pooled arrangements opinion notice is a written notice which: - Sets out a report prepared by HMRC of any opinion of the GAAR Advisory Panel about the referred arrangements - Explains the taxpayer's right to make representations and the time limit for making those representations
+If in taking the first step a taxpayer who has made a tax appeal fails to enter into the written agreement with HMRC, HMRC can proceed as if no corrective action had been taken.

+- E3.17.6.6 Once a taxpayer takes all necessary action to enter into a written agreement with HMRC for the purpose of giving up the tax advantage and the only matter outstanding is the determination of the additional amount of tax payable, the agreement is treated as entered into even though the final determination of the tax may be agreed outside the 30 day period. - E3.17.6.7 No appeal can be brought against an amendment made by a closure notice under any of the following provisions to the extent that the amendment takes into account an amendment made by the taxpayer to counteract the tax advantage specified in the notice (the action taken under step one): - Paragraph 35(1)(b) of Schedule 33 FA 2013 - Section 31(1)(b) or (c) of TMA 1970 - Paragraph 9 of Schedule 1A to TMA 1970 - Paragraph 34(3) of Schedule 18 to FA 1998 - Paragraph 35(1)(b) of Schedule 10 to FA 2003 - E3.18 Corrective action by the lead taxpayer - E3.18.1 Where the lead taxpayer takes the relevant corrective action within 75 days of the date that they were given a notice of proposed counteraction under paragraph 3 of Schedule 43, the lead arrangements will not be referred to the GAAR Advisory Panel.

+Where this happens HMRC will either identify a new lead case from the pool or commence action to make a generic referral to the GAAR Advisory Panel (see para E3.23).

+- E3.19 Pooled and bound arrangements opinion notices - E3.19.1 Where a taxpayer has received a pooling notice and the designated HMRC officer has subsequently been given an opinion notice under paragraph 11(2) of Schedule 43 in relation to 'the referred arrangements', the officer must give that taxpayer a 'pooled arrangements opinion notice'.

+- E3.19.2 'The referred arrangements' are either another set of arrangements from the pool or the lead arrangements which have been referred to the GAAR Advisory Panel as the lead case. - E3.19.3 A taxpayer may only be given one pooled arrangements opinion notice in respect of any one set of tax arrangements.
+Where a taxpayer has used the arrangements more than once, they may be given a notice in respect of each use. - E3.19.4 A pooled arrangements opinion notice is a written notice which: - sets out a report prepared by HMRC of any opinion of the GAAR Advisory Panel about the referred arrangements - explains the taxpayer's right to make representations and the time limit for making those representations